 Take particular note of large trees that surround your home and trim them as much as possible.
 Branches should never come into contact with your house or power lines.
 If they do, a storm could easily cause the branches to sway and damage your home.

 Unforeseen accidents can still occur even when all safety measures are taken.
 Therefore, it’s essential to fully understand exactly what your insurance policy covers and what it doesn’t.
 Liability insurance and umbrella insurance, for instance, are not the same thing.
 Insurance terminology can often be difficult to understand if you don’t work in the industry, so don’t hesitate to ask for clarification from a professional.

 Another precaution you can take to prepare for a thunderstorm is to secure all outdoor objects that strong winds could blow away or hurl towards your home (and thus damage it).
-You can also unplug all electronics in your home if you know a storm is imminent, so as to avoid a short-circuit or power outage, and assemble an emergency kit to take care of your house and your family.
+You can also unplug all electronics in your home if you know a storm is imminent to avoid a short-circuit or power outage, and assemble an emergency kit to take care of your house and your family.

 Contact the Storm Damage Professionals

 Speak to the experts at Monumental Contractors in Chantilly, Virginia to learn more about the most effective ways to prepare for a summer thunderstorm and protect your home from storm damage.
 We are a family-owned-and-operated contracting company that is dedicated to serving the DC Metro Area.
 In everything we do, we strive to uphold our core values of integrity, quality, accountability, and respect.